Up to 50% off sofas & mattresses — limited‑time deals.

 Use friction, support, and habit cues

-The biggest mistake people make when changing sleep position is trying to use willpower.
-Sleep does not work that way.
-You need environmental cues.
-Pillows work well because they change the effort needed to roll.
-A pillow behind the back can make side sleeping more stable.
-A body pillow in front can stop the torso and top leg from drifting into a twisted half-prone posture.
-Cleveland Clinic specifically recommends using pillows as “bumpers” when trying to stop stomach sleeping.
+The biggest mistake people make when changing sleep position is trying to rely on willpower.
+Sleep does not work like that.
+It is easier to change the setup than to fight your body.
+Pillows are useful because they change how easy it is to roll.
+A pillow behind the back can steady side sleeping.
+A pillow in front can stop the torso and top leg from drifting into a twisted half-prone posture.

-Give each setup several nights unless it is obviously making you worse.
+Give a new setup several nights unless it is clearly making things worse.
 Sleep position is part anatomy, part habit, and part symptom management.
-The goal is not to lock yourself into one rigid pose.
-It is to bias the night toward a position that fits your main problem better than your old one did.
+The goal is not to freeze yourself into one rigid posture.
+It is to nudge the night toward a position that creates fewer problems than the one you are used to.

 Action Summary

-- Start with side sleeping unless your own symptoms clearly point elsewhere.
-It offers the best overall balance for many adults.
+• Start with side sleeping unless your symptoms clearly point somewhere else.
+It gives many adults the best overall balance.

-- Treat stomach sleeping as a fallback, not the first choice.
-If you keep it, reduce the strain with smarter pillow placement.
+• Treat stomach sleeping as a fallback, not a first choice.
+If you keep it, reduce the strain with a thinner pillow and support under the hips.

-- For reflux, favor the left side and consider head-of-bed elevation.
+• For reflux, test the left side first and consider head-of-bed elevation when symptoms keep showing up at night.

-- For snoring or positional OSA, move off the back, but do not assume position alone replaces proper diagnosis or treatment.
+• For snoring or positional OSA, move off your back, but do not assume position alone replaces proper diagnosis or treatment.

-- In later pregnancy, go to sleep on your side; for infants, always use back sleeping on a firm, flat surface.
+• In later pregnancy, settle to sleep on your side.
+For infants, always use back sleeping on a firm, flat surface.

 FAQs